HHS/TANF-app/docs/Sprint Review/Sprint 7 Summary.md

 - Complete user interviews and begin to synthesize and apply findings

 ## We successfully completed
-- Updated product roadmap to deliver OFA MVP and shared with product team, OFA data team, and OCIO.
+- Updated product roadmap to deliver OFA MVP and shared with product team, OFA data team, and OCIO
+- Delivered feature to validate user inputs when creating a new user profile
 - Completed user interviews for round 3 research
 - Discussed with OCIO to move ACF AMS implementation post OFA MVP
-- Delivered artifacts for Technical Review Board (TRB)
+- Delivered accessiblity plan - Section 508 PAT - for Technical Review Board (TRB)

 ### User Stories Delivered for QASP Review
 - [As a user, I can fill out and submit a form to create my profile](https://github.com/raft-tech/TANF-app/issues/231)